LenderHub/dockerfiles/README.md

 Run `docker push lenderhomepage/php:${tag}`

 You need to have a Docker Hub account and be a collaborator in the `lenderhomepage` team.

+To log in, run `docker login` and enter your credentials